spizeck/SWCP/README.md

 1. **Navigate to the Repository**: Go to the [Southwest Concrete Paving Knowledge Base repository](https://github.com/spizeck/SWCP).

 2. **Find the File You Want to Edit**: The content is organized in Markdown files.
 Navigate to the specific file you want to update.
+The markdown files are located in the `docs` folder.

 3. **Edit the File**:
    - Click the pencil icon (Edit this file) on the top right of the file view.